AUTHORS IN OUR SCHOOLS

 "Read!
 Write!
 Believe!" -- Author Gabriella Aldeman

-Author Gabriella Aldeman introduced herself as Ms. Gaby to students at three RIF NOVA-supported schools in February 2025 and in November and December 2024 as part of the Authors in Our Schools program.
+Author Gabriella Aldeman introduced herself as Ms. Gaby to students at four RIF NOVA-supported schools in February 2025 and 2026 and in November and December 2024 as part of the Authors in Our Schools program.
 The children were abuzz with curiosity at each of the sessions, wanting to know everything from why she became an author (her mother first suggested it when she was 15), to where she gets her ideas (brainstorming about what you know), to how she comes up with titles (it has to be catchy and memorable!).
 One student was heard to say after one of the sessions, "I can't wait to tell my mom about this!"

 |